 Features of Project Finance Overview

 Usually, a project finance structure involves a number of equity participants, who can be project sponsors or equity investors, and a consortium of lenders that provide loans to the project.
-Project finance loans are almost always extended on a or limited recourse basis and are secured by the project assets and operations.
+Project finance loans are almost always extended on a non-recourse or limited recourse basis and are secured by the project assets and operations.
 Repayment of the loans occurs entirely from project cash flow, not from the assets or credit of the borrower.

 These are just some of the common elements of project finance.
 But we cannot provide a universal definition of project finance that is acceptable to the entire industry.
 Despite almost universal disagreement over the definition of project finance, there is almost universal agreement on the features of project finance that are common in every project financing and they are listed below.